ocastastudios/docker-mariadb-galera/README.md

 # MariaDB on Galera Cluster
 A mariadb Docker image with Galera cluster capability and healtchecking script listening on 9200 for use with HAProxy.
 Based on [Olafz percona-clustercheck](https://github.com/olafz/percona-clustercheck) slightly modified to work in an automated fashion with this image.

+Based on https://github.com/murf0/docker-mariadb-galera but modded for Dockercloud

 # How to use
 No initial seed of the mysql db is done.
-Copy in your existing inno-db instance into /var/lib/mysql of the first continaner then restart.
+Copy in your existing inno-db instance into /var/lib/mysql of the first container then restart.
 It's done this way to ensure that no initialization writes over database that you want to save.

 Set this Environment variable.
 ```